-I like to use coconut oil as a face moisturizer, or for certain baked goods like granola, black bean brownies, and some muffins.
+I like to use coconut oil as a face moisturizer and for certain baked goods like granola, black bean brownies, and muffins.

 Nut butters are a great source of protein, fiber, and healthy unsaturated fats to keep you feeling full and satisfied.

-Always look for nut butters that are free of hydrogenated vegetable oil, which can be found on the ingredient list.
+Always look for nut butters that are free of hydrogenated oils, which can be found on the ingredient list as “hydrogenated vegetable oil.”

 Hydrogenated vegetable oil is a form of trans fat that’s associated with negative health effects including increased cholesterol levels and increased risk of heart disease.

-Ideally, choose nut butters that are made from only peanuts, or peanuts and salt, free from any added oils and sugars if possible.
+Ideally, choose nut butters that are made from only peanuts or peanuts and salt, and free from any added oils and sugars.